Many breeders question the validity of DNA testing and it is not mandatory to do this. There is not any evidence that DNA testing is 100% accurate.

 When looking at DNA testing, it is only trying to increase the chance that a puppy may or may not have that disease or trait.
 If a dog is a 'Carrier', then it can live a perfectly healthy life, but it may or may not produce a puppy with that disease or trait.
-DNA testing is something that breeders can do to increase the chances of avoiding diseases and undesired conditions in their puppies.
+DNA testing is something that some breeders can use to help assess the risk to avoiding diseases and undesired conditions in their puppies.

 There are three main categories in DNA testing - testing for a disease, testing associated with the skin, and testing for a trait.